International relations blog May 2020

 The Tanzanian Physical Society – Raising Engagement and Aspirations in Physics (REAP)

 This programme works with physics teachers to develop alternative teaching methods that can be used in the classroom to increase the enjoyment and understanding of physics amongst form 1 and 2 students.
-It was created in response to a challenge that was identified by the Tanzanian Physical Society (TPS) and in support of this, the IOP is providing a three year grant and project support.
+It was created in response to a challenge that was identified by the TPS and in support of this, the IOP is providing a three-year grant and project support.

 The IOP is supporting TPS to develop and deliver the content for the training and impact assessment with TPS taking the lead on delivery, providing mentorship support to teachers and tracking progress and change throughout.